 Where to stay in Melbourne: St Kilda

 On a sunny day, this is Melbourne at its finest: bay views, the wide esplanade, palm trees and beaches.
-St Kilda draws crowds for many reasons, and it’s a great area for families, backpackers, music-lovers, artsy types and foodies to base themselves.
+St Kilda draws crowds for many reasons, and it’s a great area for families, backpackers, music lovers, artsy types and foodies to base themselves.

 Why stay in St Kilda?

 The beach attracts lovers of the outdoors, and the music and food scene just adds to the hedonistic vibe.
 St Kilda has plenty to suit everyone.
+This is the best area to stay in Melbourne for families.

 It’s a short, 20-minute tram ride to the city, so it’s a good place for people who want to experience everything Melbourne has to offer.